Ioopen/Bullet-Force-Silent-Aim/README.md

 # Bullet-Force-Silent-Aim
-Silent Aim for a game called Bullet force
+For the game Bullet Force

 # Note
 This won't include everything you need to make silent aim for obvious reasons